mad5/KIDesktop/README.md

 ##Adminstrative account

 create an account at https://kidesktop.mad5.de
-go to yout settings and write down your mainkey.
+go to your settings and write down your mainkey.
 insert at least one system and write down the systemkey.